222 Hearts

 Reviews

-- The game features a unique dash mechanic that allows for creative movement and adds a fun twist to the platforming experience.
+- The game features a unique mechanic that allows players to plan jumps with the mouse, adding a strategic element to the platforming experience.

-- The game suffers from a lack of variety in levels and music, leading to a repetitive experience.
+- The game suffers from a lack of variety in visuals and music, with repetitive backgrounds and limited soundtracks that can lead to a monotonous experience.

 - 27 % positive mentions